openmfp/portal-ui-lib/docs/readme-nodes-configuration.md

 - **navSlot** - the id of the slot to which a navigation node should be added.

-- **order** - a number that is used for ordering the node within the entity child list or a particular slot, if defined.
-This property can also be applied to a category.
+- **order** - a number that orders the node within the entity child list or a specified slot.
+The order also applies to a category.
+An ordered category and nodes without a category share one ordered list.
+A category without an order appears after them.

-  > NOTE: Nodes without a category are always sorted on top.

 ### Title Resolver and Navigation Header